Advancing Global Health with Tech

 Several early decisions were crucial to the success of our HPV vaccine initiative.
-First, we decided to vaccinate the girls at age 11 because at this age they are ready for messages on reproductive health.
-We decided to vaccinate them in schools because fully 96% of girls in Rwanda go to school.
-Accordingly, we also decided to widen our technical working group on vaccinations to include the Ministries of Education and Gender and Family Promotion, the Center for Treatment and Research on AIDS, Tuberculosis, Malaria, and Other Epidemics (TRAC Plus), and health workers engaged in the provision of cancer care.
-At the same time, around Rwanda there was a sensitization campaign undertaken months in advance of the HPV vaccination.
+First, we decided to vaccinate the girls at age 11, because at this age they are ready to receive and understand messages on reproductive health.
+We decided to vaccinate them in schools because 96% of girls in Rwanda go to school.
+Accordingly, we decided to widen our technical working group on vaccinations to include the Ministries of Education and Gender and Family Promotion, the Center for Treatment and Research on AIDS, Tuberculosis, Malaria, and Other Epidemics (TRAC Plus), and health workers engaged in the provision of cancer care.
+At the same time, throughout Rwanda, a sensitization campaign was done months in advance of the HPV vaccination.
 Many were involved in this, including health care professionals, local government officials, clergy, and the First Lady.

 Second, the committee decided on a multi-phased vaccination strategy spanning three years.
-It started for girls in primary 6 this year.
-After this first year, we will catch up with two years of also vaccinating girls in the second year of secondary school to assure that all girls aged 14 today are vaccinated.
-After the third year, we will continue to vaccinate only in primary 6.
+It started for girls in primary 6.
+After this first year, we planned to have two years of vaccinating girls in the second year of secondary school to assure that all girls aged 14 are vaccinated.
+After the third year, we planned to continue to vaccinate only in primary 6.

-I should note that the same accusations made against antiretroviral therapy and MDR-TB, as Jim Kim and Jaime Bayona mentioned to you yesterday, were repeated against our HPV vaccine program.
-Researchers said that it was too expensive for Africa and that the HPV vaccine would take away from other vaccination programs (which have nearly universal coverage in Rwanda already).
+I should note that the same accusations made against antiretroviral therapy and MDR-TB, as Jim Kim and Jaime Bayona have publicly spoken about, were raised against our HPV vaccine program.
+Researchers said that it was too expensive for Africa and that the HPV vaccine would take away from other vaccination programs (which already have nearly universal coverage in Rwanda).
 Also, they alleged that Africa’s high HIV prevalence would make the vaccine dangerous.
-But what they did not consider again was the cost of inaction and the danger to women who would die of cervical cancer without the vaccine.
-Rwanda and leaders in the health sector would not tolerate this cost.
+But what they did not consider again was the cost of inaction and the danger to women, who would die of cervical cancer without the vaccine.
+Rwanda and its health sector leaders would not tolerate this cost.

-The HPV vaccine in Rwanda relied heavily on government leadership and support as well as a community health system that reaches all rural and urban persons.
-To provide timely quality services without stock-out, the supply chain, distribution systems and the cold chain have to be in place and monitored extremely carefully.
+The HPV vaccine in Rwanda relied heavily on government leadership and support, as well as a community health system that reaches all rural and urban persons.
+To provide timely, quality services without stock-out, the supply chain, distribution systems and cold chain have to be in place and monitored extremely carefully.

-Integration was and is key to our approach to non-communicable diseases.
-Detection should be integrated with family planning, with life skills, with economic development.
+Integration was, and is, key to our approach to non-communicable diseases.
+Detection should be integrated with family planning, with life skills, and with economic development.
 The point is to be cost-effective while providing health care in an equitable manner that ensures accessibility and affordability to all individuals.

 Rwanda’s richest resource is its population.
 For this reason, all of the policies and strategies in our health sector are rooted in the pursuit of health equity and social justice.
-These advances in combatting communicable diseases and strengthening the health system have led to increased life expectancy, which now exceeds 50 years and has led to an increase in the prevalence of NCDs.
+These advances in combatting communicable diseases and strengthening the health system have led to increased life expectancy, which now exceeds 50 years, leading to our people living longer and now showing an increased prevalence of NCDs later in life.
 This is an opportunity and a challenge, reflecting both our progress and the immense mountains we still have to climb to provide the necessary new services to our population.

-I hope I have illustrated the principles we followed in Rwanda to create a successful program.
 Fighting diseases needs to start by good policies, strategies, and plans and needs to be integrated across sectors with the goal of strengthening the entire health system.
-Thank you very much, and I look forward to talking further.

 Cambridge, 7 April 2011